 Encourage friends to visit your teen in the hospital, when possible.

-Enlist the help of mental health professionals in addressing fears, feelings, and behaviors that are problematic for your adolescent or for other family members.
+Enlist the help of mental health professionals in addressing fears, feelings, and behaviors that are problematic for your teen or for other family members.

-If possible, place the adolescent in contact with others of his or her age group who have had a successful transplant experience.
+If possible, put your teen in contact with others of his or her age group who have had a successful transplant experience.